RandomMeas

 • measurement_results::Vector{Int}: Vector of binary measurement results for each qubit/site.

-• local_unitary::Vector{ITensor}: Vector of local unitary transformations applied during the measurement.
+• basis_transformation::Vector{ITensor}: Vector of local unitary transformations applied during the measurement.

 Returns